Trinity College Kirk: Early history

-After the Scottish Reformation in 1560 the church as a building passed from religious control to the state.
-The congregation were rehoused in the North East Quarter of St Giles of Edinburgh.
-The building was refounded as a hospital for the poor in November 1567 by Regent Moray and the Provost of Edinburgh, Simon Preston of Craigmillar.
+After the Scottish Reformation in 1560 the church as a building passed from religious control to the Crown.
+Apparently the church was unused until November 1567 when the whole of the property attaching to Trinity Kirk and Hospital was passed by Regent Moray to the Provost of Edinburgh, Simon Preston of Craigmillar who then passed it to the community of Edinburgh for the purposes of a hospital for the poor and infirm.
 Building materials for alterations were to be brought from the demolished Blackfriars monastery to the south.
 The master of work for building the new hospital, Adam Fullarton, sold stones, lime, and sand in the Blackfriars kirkyard to the masons Thomas Jackson and Murdoch Walker.
 In April 1568 the council sent four men, including Nicol Uddert, to find charitable donations for the hospital.

+The endowed income of the altar of Saint James in Saint Giles' Kirk was promised to the Hospital in 1568.
+This included the rents of houses at the Overbow and Castlehill.
 The provosts (ending with Robert Pont) continued to have a financial interest in the structure until 1585.

-From 1584 to 1833 it was the official church serving the north-east quarter of Edinburgh.
-In terms of structure (and conventional church layout) Trinity church was only a transept and apse, and lacked its nave.
+For about seventeen years it appears that the church was the church for the hospital until in 1584 it was made the official church serving the north-east quarter of Edinburgh.
+This lasted until closure.

 From 1813 to 1833, the minister of Trinity College was the Rev. Walter Tait.
 In 1833 it was reported that he "had given countenance to certain extraordinary interruptions of public worship in his church on the Monday immediately after the communion by a person pretending to speak in the spirit".
 That person was said to be 'the apostle' Thomas Carlyle.
 Tait was deposed in that year and went on to become the pastor of the Catholic Apostolic Church in Edinburgh, until his death in 1841.